-As historically common with the department, white males had the largest amount of involuntary and voluntary demotions in FY20 & FY21.
+As is historically common with the department, white males had the largest amount of involuntary and voluntary demotions in FY22.
 This group accounted for more than 50% of the department's downward movement.
-Of interest this reporting period is the female category only indicated demotions in the AK.
-Native/American Indian and White categories.
-When considered as a whole the amount of demotions in the female and race categories are consistent with the workforce composition.
+In the female category, demotions increased by 11% since the last reporting period.
+Additionally, the percentage of demotions is 10% higher than the current workforce composition of females (26%) and may require further examination.
+Of interest this reporting period is that both the male and female categories only indicated demotions in the AK Native/American Indian, Asian, and White categories.
+These categories are the largest populations in the workforce compositions and their numbers are similar to those in the workforce composition.